jilliangmeehan/viatrix/content/notes/artifacts/sets/berserker.md

 ## [[notes/artifacts/flower of life|berserker's rose]]
 *"An exquisite flower that has been dyed red.
 It represents the qualities of the Berserker."*
-> In the days before the berserker descended into madness, he would sometimes pause in the rose garden for a moment to himself.
+> In the days before the berserker descended into madness, he would sometimes pause in the [[content/notes/rose|rose]] garden for a moment to himself.
 >
 > He had never had a family, nor had he a lover, or a friend.
 >